 Alongside the research and development teams, we began by taking stock of all the content we needed to include.

-With so much content being pulled together from different sources, it was clear the product needed to offer different entry points – so users could begin exploring the site by country, company, industry, water treatment technology, and so on.
+With so much content being pulled together from different sources, it was clear the product needed to be divided into different areas, and offer different entry points – so users could begin exploring the site by country, company, industry, water treatment technology, and so on.

 Each of these entry points was given a ‘hub’ page that hosted top-level information (e.g. for countries, it might contain summaries of global trends).
-Users could then drill down to child pages (e.g. countries).
-Each child page then contained various topics (e.g. sector structure), which if necessary were further divided down into sub-topics.
+Users could then drill down to child pages (e.g. specific countries) and topics (e.g. sector structure), and finally down to the content elements – charts, datasets, graphics or text.

 Some content had a less straightforward structure.
-For example, an external data hub held datasets assembled from different sources that were used to define country-specific indicators.
-We mapped out primary and secondary user flows to explore the pathways a client could take between datasets, countries, indicators and sources.
+For example, an external data hub held datasets assembled from hundreds of different sources that were used to define dozens of country-specific indicators.
+Here we mapped out primary and secondary user flows to explore the different content permutations and pathways a client could take between datasets, countries, indicators and sources.

 Designing the UI